JKteam007/LDDiag/README.md

 # LDDiag

-LDDiag is a fully features diagnostic tool for Ivanti EndPoint Manager/Landesk Management Suite
+LDDiag is a fully featured diagnostic tool for Ivanti EndPoint Manager/Landesk Management Suite